ValAnthonyB/6df553fa1bf9ed6f446cc8ecead801fb046389f7c8299e8128a7320debb91324_nyc_bike_demand_forecasting/README.md

 3. Had to install libraries using requirements.txt.
 4. Had to setup the credentials manually
 5. Docker compose is limited so cannot use parallelization in training RF.
-6. Installation difficulty with lightgbm due to OS-specific dependencies had to switch to lightgbm.
+6. Installation difficulty with lightgbm due to OS-specific dependencies had to switch to Random Forest.

+# PyTests
+Testing: pytest tests/test_process_raw_data.py -v